CartoDB/carto-selfhosted-helm/chart/README.md

       value: error
 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
-To do so, use the `ldsApi.extraEnvVarsCM` or the `ldsApi.extraEnvVarsSecret` values.
+To do so, use the `*.extraEnvVarsCM` or the `*.extraEnvVarsSecret` values.

 ### Sidecars

-If additional containers are needed in the same pod as rabbitmq-cluster-operator (such as additional metrics or logging exporters), they can be defined using the `*.sidecars` parameter.
+If additional containers are needed in the any component's pods (such as additional metrics or logging exporters), they can be defined using the `*.sidecars` parameter.
 If these sidecars export extra ports, extra port definitions can be added using the `*.service.extraPorts` parameter.

 ### Pod affinity

 This chart allows you to set your custom affinity using the `*.affinity` parameter.
 Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.
+To do so, set the `*.podAffinityPreset`, `*.podAntiAffinityPreset`, or `*.nodeAffinityPreset` parameters.

 ### Deploying extra resources

-There are cases where you may want to deploy extra objects, such your custom *RabbitmqCluster* objects.
+There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

 ## Troubleshooting